B. INDIVIDUAL NAMES OF HOLOCAUST AND WAR VICTIMS SURINAME

 Willy Albert Levy (picture: Joods Monument)

 - + Willy Albert Levy 1 December 1899.
 Surgeon (see H. Coppenhagen).
 His last known address was Frans van Mierisstraat 82hs, Amsterdam.
 Doctor Levy served as a reserve-officer of the Medical Troups in the May days of 1940, engineers unit.
 He died on 15 May 1940 in Amsterdam, and was buried at the Dutch-Israelite cemetary at Muiderberg (row 25, nr.
 35).
 His wife, Helena Martha Frijda (Assen, 26 March 1905) died on the same day and was buried at the same cemetary, next to her husband (nr.
 36).
 It is likely both choose their own death.
+This is confirmed by Joods Monument.
+It states that Levy was reserve-officer of health.
+He and his wife possibly could not live with the victory of the nazis.
+As a doctor he had the means to do this.
+About 250, mostly prominent Jews, took this decision in May 1940.

 - Betje Lopes de Leaô Laguna-da Silva, 7 August 1882 - The site of OGS writes no sign on the o of 'Leao'.
 Widow of B.J.
 Lopes de Leaô Laguna and sister of Isaac David and Arnold da Silva (see below).
 Her last know address was G. Terborgstraat 17hs in Amsterdam.
 Her daughter Hettie, born on 18 December 1907 in Watergraafsmeer, lived with her.
 Hettie was a beautician.
 She was murderend on 17 September 1943 in Auschwitz, at the age of 35.
 Her mother Betje was killed on 7 July 1944 in Auschwitz, the same day as her brother Isaac David da Silva and her sister in law Anna da Silva-Palache (see below).
 The same day also Rebecca Lopes de Leaô Laguna (Amsterdam, 3 October 1883) died, piano teacher, and probibly a relative.
-Betje was 61 years.
+Betje was 61 years old.

 Monument war victims, Waterkant/Independence Square 2007

-- Elisabeth Estelle Lyons [Lijons], 15 February 1871, daughter of Juda Lyons (1836) and Johanna Leefmans (1862).
+- + Elisabeth Estelle Lyons [Lijons], 15 February 1871, daughter of Juda Lyons (1836) and Johanna Leefmans (1862).
 Her last known address was Ruysdaelstraat 102-II in Amsterdam.
-Her aunt and one of her nieces - Helene Elise Leefmans-Bal(l)in and her daughter Estelle (1888) - lived in the adjacent Frans van Mierisstraat 77hs.
+Her aunt and one of her cousins - Helene Elise Leefmans-Bal(l)in and her daughter Estelle (1888) - lived in the adjacent Frans van Mierisstraat 77hs.
 Helene Leefmans was the sister in law of Elisabeths' mother.
 Elisabeth Lyons was gassed in Sobibor on 14 May 1943 together with 1,364 other Jews from Holland.
 She was 72 years.
 Her stepsister Marie Evelyne (13 december 1895) survived and became almost 100 years.
 She died on 2 December 1994 in Amsterdam.
 (With thanks to Mrs. Anne E. Otto, great-granddaughter of Helene Elise Leefmans, September 2006)

 - Digitaal Joods Monument and Community